 Perhaps the main differentiating feature of sports arbitration is its speed.
 For the resolution of a sports dispute to be effective, it generally must be concluded before a particular competition takes place.
-For example, a finding by an arbitral tribunal that a particular athlete may compete at the Olympic Games would be of limited value if the arbitral award were issued after the competition in question has already finished.
+For example, a finding by an arbitral tribunal that a particular athlete may compete at the Olympic Games, would be of limited value if the arbitral award were issued after the competition in question has already finished.

-The most striking example of the speed of sports arbitration is the Ad Hoc Division of the CAS, which is active only for the duration of specific international sporting events, for example, the Olympics1 or the FIFA World Cup.
+The most striking example of the speed of sports arbitration is the ad hoc division of CAS which is active only for the duration of specific international sporting events, eg, the Olympics1 or the FIFA World Cup.
 According to the Ad Hoc Rules for the Olympic Games, arbitral awards should be issued within 24 hours of the lodging of the application for arbitration, and the equivalent time limit for the FIFA World Cup is 48 hours.

 The swift resolution of these disputes allows the competition to proceed on schedule and ensures the integrity of the final sporting results by avoiding retroactive appeals or protests to change sporting results.
-While the Ad Hoc Division is a very positive demonstration of what can be achieved, it is also an environment in which the arbitrators must tread carefully in order to ensure that the procedural rights of all parties are upheld, particularly given the extremely short time limits within which the latter are to prepare their written and oral submissions.2
+Whilst the ad hoc division is a very positive demonstration of what can be achieved, it is also an environment in which the arbitrators must tread carefully in order to ensure that the procedural rights of all parties are upheld, particularly given the extremely short time limits within which the latter are to prepare their written and oral submissions.2